mxdgroup/sydneychiropractorcbd.com.au/astro/src/content/blog/managing-emotional-stress.md

 Pain is physically and psychologically debilitating in a way that few other conditions are.

-## SO HOW CAN CHIROPRACTIC CARE HELP WITH EMOTIONAL STRESS?With chiropractic therapy, adjustments are made to the body to relieve stress points and pain, while helping a person feel more aligned and rejuvenated.
+## SO HOW CAN CHIROPRACTIC CARE HELP WITH EMOTIONAL STRESS?

+With chiropractic therapy, adjustments are made to the body to relieve stress points and pain, while helping a person feel more aligned and rejuvenated.
 Along with dietary/lifestyle changes, and the self-help techniques previously talked about, chiropractic adjustments will help alleviate the physical stresses on your body brought on by emotional and other stresses, and in doing so, help your nervous system better perform its job of bringing about homeostasis, and managing your emotional balance.

 Don’t ignore the warning signs your mind and body give you to call for help for emotional stress.
 Trust one of our chiropractors to put you back in a good mood.